New Perspectives on Bias and Discrimination in Language Technology

 Zeerak Talat

-Dr. Zeerak Talat is a research fellow at Mohamed Bin Zayed University of AI, and in November, he will be a Chancellor's Fellow in Responsible ML and AI at the Centre for Technomoral ML and AI at the Edinburg Futures Institute and Institute for Language, Cognition, and Computation.
-His research seeks to examine how machine learning systems interact with our societies and the downstream effects of introducing machine learning to our society.
+Dr. Zeerak Talat is a research fellow at Mohamed Bin Zayed University of AI, and in November, they will be a Chancellor's Fellow in Responsible ML and AI at the Centre for Technomoral ML and AI at the Edinburg Futures Institute and Institute for Language, Cognition, and Computation.
+Their research seeks to examine how machine learning systems interact with our societies and the downstream effects of introducing machine learning to our society.
 [Link to their website]

 Abigail Jacobs